Excel AVERAGEIF Function for Values Greater Than 0

 How to Use AVERAGEIF Function for Cell Containing Text in Excel

-Next, we want to use the AVERAGEIF function to find the desired result while the cell contains the text.
+Next, we want to use the AVERAGEIF function to find the average if cell contains the text.
 In day-to-day life, it is the most used application for this function.
 Every store or company needs to find out the average of their products that contain text.
 So, it is very important to learn this process.
 We can do that by following the below steps.

 Steps: